SkoolNotes/Taproot/2020BIO101/KBhBIO101TATABinding.md

 ## So, How's the TATA sequence recognized?
 The TATA protein has a string of lysing and argenine, which inteacts with the phosphate group of the DNA & glues the proton to the DNA.
 The protein also uses special amino acids to interact w/ DNA bases.

-The simmetric nature of the two halves of the TATA binding proteins means that it's able to recognize the proper binding sequence and jam intself into the DNA.
+The simmetric nature of the two halves of the TATA binding proteins means that it's able to recognize the proper binding sequence and jam itself into the DNA.

+It is thought that a gene duplication mutation from a long time ago  created this protein after two copies of the same gene is combined.